wormhole-foundation/wormhole/docs/operations.md

 Storing keys on an HSM or using remote signers only partially mitigates the risk of server compromise - it means the key can't get stolen, but an attacker could still cause the HSM to sign malicious payloads.
 Future iterations of Wormhole may include support for remote signing using a signer like [SignOS](https://certus.one/sign-os/).

-## High Availability

-Multiple nodes with different node keys can share the same guardian keys.
-The node which first submits a signature "wins" and the duplicate signature will be ignored by the network.
-Wormhole has no need for slashing, and therefore, there's no risk of equivocation.

-⚠️ _This is not yet tested - see https://github.com/certusone/wormhole/issues/73_

-## Monitoring

-The node exposes a Prometheus endpoint for monitoring.

-⚠ TODO:️ _Actually build and document this: https://github.com/certusone/wormhole/issues/11_